buresdv/Cork/README.md

 Cork is not just an interface for Homebrew.
 It has many features that are either very hard to accomplish using Homebrew alone, or straight-up not possible.

+**Things that are not possible without Cork**

+- [x] Automatically respecting system proxy.
+- [x] Clearing of cached downloads.
+- [x] Updating packages from the Menu Bar without having Cork open.
+- [x] Seeing this much info about a package in one convenient location.
+- [x] Tagging packages.
+This is a Cork-only feature that lets you mark any number of packages you'd like to keep track of.

 **Things that Cork makes easier**

 - [x] Listing of installed packages.
 Cork has its own way of loading packages, which is around 10 times faster than the Homebrew implementation.